secured lock Secured with SHA-256 Encryption

 What is the statute of limitations in Minnesota?

-Statute of Limitations is the time until which you can bring a lawsuit against a third party.
-In Minnesota, you have two years for personal injury and six years for property damage until which time you can step out of the no-fault system and sue the third party for damages.
+The statute of limitations is when you can file a lawsuit against a third party.
+In Minnesota, you have two years for personal injury and six years for property damage until you can leave the no-fault system and sue the third party for damages.

 What are the vehicle licensing laws in Minnesota?

-If your license is due for renewal soon, you might be wondering: ‘Can I renew my driver’s license online?’ or ‘how do I get my first driver’s license?’
-Remember, it is illegal to drive without a valid driver’s license in Minnesota.
+If your license is due for renewal soon, you might wonder: ‘Can I renew my driver’s license online?’ or ‘How do I get my first driver’s license?’
+Remember, driving without a valid driver’s license in Minnesota is illegal.

-Driving without a driver’s license will result in a fine.
-In this guide, we will help you answer these questions along with other relevant information on the license renewal procedures in Minnesota.
+Driving without a driver’s license can result in a fine.
+This guide will help you answer these questions and provide other relevant information on the license renewal procedures in Minnesota.

 What is REAL ID Implementation in Minnesota?

-The Federal Government started enforcing the REAL ID Act passed by Congress in 2005 that established minimum security standards for license issuance.
+The Federal Government started enforcing the REAL ID Act, passed by Congress in 2005, establishing minimum security standards for license issuance.

-The Act is scheduled to come into effect in October 2020, after which you will be expected to carry a REAL ID-compliant document to enter federal buildings or board a domestic flight.
+The Act is scheduled to take effect in October 2020, after which you will be expected to carry a REAL ID-compliant document to enter federal buildings or board a domestic flight.

-Minnesota started issuing REAL ID-compliant driver licenses from October 2018.
+Minnesota started issuing REAL ID-compliant driver licenses in October 2018.

-If you have any of the following document, you may not need another REAL ID:
+If you have any of the following documents, you may not need another REAL ID:

 • US Passport